Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Problem Formulation

-such that the formulation enables efficient computation of the rank-1 updated matrix (${Y_\mathrm{B,r}^i}$) inverse using only the inverse of the base nodal admittance matrix $Y_\mathrm{B,r}$, avoiding the need to recompute a full matrix inverse for each contingency scenario.
+This enables efficient computation of the rank-1 updated matrix (${Y_\mathrm{B,r}^i}$) inverse using only the inverse of the base nodal admittance matrix $Y_\mathrm{B,r}$, avoiding the need to recompute a full matrix inverse for each contingency scenario.
 Substituting this into \eqref{eq: ctg flow computation} and simplifying, we get

-In \eqref{eq: ctg flow simplified}, $\bm{u}_i\in\mathbb{R}^{n_b-1}$ is defined as $\bm{u}_i=Y_{B,r}^{-1}e_i$ and consequently, $\bm{u}_i^T=\bm{e}_i^TY_\mathrm{B,r}^{-1}$ due to the square symmetric nature of the $Y_{B,r}^{-1}$ matrix.
-Additionally, the scalar term is simplified as $g_i=\frac{y_i}{1+\bm{e}_i^T\bm{u}_iy_i}$.
-To improve computational efficiency by avoiding forming the outer product $\bm{u}_i \bm{u}_i^{T}$, the second term is decomposed into $M_i Y_\mathrm{D} E_\mathrm{r} \bm{u}_i g_i$ and $(\bm{u}_i^{T} \bm{p}_{\mathrm{inj, r}})$, resulting in a vector-scalar product.
-The constants $\bm{u}_i$ and $g_i$ are precomputed once for each contingency and stored in memory.
+In \eqref{eq: ctg flow simplified}, $u_i\in\mathbb{R}^{n_b-1}$ is defined as $u_i \coloneqq Y_{B,r}^{-1}e_i$ and consequently, $u_i^T=e_i^TY_\mathrm{B,r}^{-1}$ due to the square symmetric nature of the $Y_{B,r}^{-1}$ matrix.
+Additionally, the scalar term is simplified as $g_i\coloneqq\frac{y_i}{1+e_i^Tu_iy_i}$.
+To improve computational efficiency by avoiding forming the outer product $u_i u_i^{T}$, the second term is decomposed into $M_i Y_\mathrm{D} E_\mathrm{r} u_i g_i$ and $(u_i^{T} p_{\mathrm{inj, r}})$, resulting in a vector-scalar product.
+The constants $u_i$ and $g_i$ are precomputed once for each contingency and stored in memory.

+For the set of N-1 contingencies the line flow violations are evaluated similarly to \eqref{eq: penalized-flow_violations} as